Do Not Contact List (DNC)

-Understanding Do Not Contact List (DNC) in B2B Sales
+What Do Not Contact List (DNC) means in practice

 Modern B2B sales organizations operationalize DNC management by centralizing suppression data in their CRM, then syncing this logic to sales engagement platforms (like Outreach and Salesloft), marketing automation, and dialers.
 DNC status is often tracked at both the contact and account level, with clear distinctions between channel-specific opt-outs (e.g., “do not email” vs. “do not call”).
 New entries are added automatically from unsubscribe links, spam complaint feedback loops, form submissions, reply parsing, and manual SDR updates.
 In mature teams, no sequence, cadence, or call campaign can launch without honoring the global DNC table.